8 simple steps to an effective B2B communication strategy for 2025

 To generate #X qualified leads for bespoke vessel design from shipyards servicing the renewables industry.

-3. Value proposition:
+3. Craft your value proposition:

 Your value proposition is a simple statement to summarise your promise to your customers.